sattwik-banerjee/sattwik-banerjee.github.io/README.md

-# Final Project : Detecting Heart Disease with Random Forrest and Neural Network
+# Detecting Heart Disease with Random Forrest and Neural Network

-Sattwik Banerjee

-Department of Atmospheric and Oceanic Sciences, UCLA

-AOS C111: Introduction to Machine Learning for the Physical Sciences

-Dr. Alexander Lozinski

-December 9, 2024

 # Introduction